nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

 ### Control the lighting-app on the i.MX controller

-    # control the lighting on/off
+    # toggle the lighting
     $ chip-tool onoff toggle 8888 1
+    # turn on the lighting
+    $ chip-tool onoff on 8888 1
+    # turn off the lighting
+    $ chip-tool onoff off 8888 1

     # read the lighting on-off status
     $ chip-tool onoff read on-off 8888 1